 Treatment consists of complete surgical resection when possible.
 Complete resection ensures thorough sampling of the tumour, so that a confident diagnosis of ganglioneuroma can be made 12.

 Prognosis is usually excellent, however local recurrence has been reported.

 The differential depends on location; for thoracic lesions, consider the differential for a posterior mediastinal mass.

 - spinal neuroblastoma and ganglioneuroblastoma

 - often cannot be differentiated from ganglioneuroma based on imaging characteristics

 - metastases usually indicate neuroblastoma or ganglioneuroblastoma

-- compared with ganglioneuromas, tumour calcification in neuroblastomas is more often amorphous and of a rough pattern
+- compared with ganglioneuromas, tumour calcification in neuroblastomas is more common (80-90%) and often amorphous and of a rough pattern

 - spinal schwannoma and neurofibroma

 - 1. Shin JH, Lee HK, Khang SK et-al. Neuronal tumors of the central nervous system: radiologic findings and pathologic correlation.
 Radiographics.
 22 (5): 1177-89.
 Radiographics (full text) - Pubmed citation